 “I owe you so much, master,” she said, as gentle fingers slid through her own.
 The skin between was smooth as still cream and more than a shade or two whiter.
 Far thicker than hers and Aeris didn’t doubt it could withstand the lash.
 But no one would ever dare to beat him.
 She shivered to such a notion.
 If he knew he’d throw her down and break each fragile bone.
 He was the master.
 She was the slave, the only one meant to be beaten.

 “You owe me nothing, little one.”
 Dear Aeris, you knew my name.
 Do you remember the horrors I wrought?

-“Aeris…” He shut the pain behind thin lids.
+“Aeris…” He shut pain behind his lids.
 “You never need be sorry.
 Innocence can only speak truth.”
 He cupped her cheek in his warm palm, hiding agony still in sealed green.
-The light leaked out along his lashes, and Aeris wanted to brush it away.
+The light leaked out along his lashes, and she wanted to brush it away.
 Sighing, the general lifted his lids, pupils mere shivers in sun.
 They slid to that orb without hesitation, as he said to her, “Shut your eyes.
-We’re going to move very quickly, and I don’t want you to be frightened.
+We’re going to move very fast, and I don’t want you to be frightened.
 The sun is too bright for your pale, tender skin, and I won’t have you burnt.”

 “Burnt, master?”
 She’d hidden soft summer at the instant of his command.
 “It can do that?”

 “Yes.”
 He shifted her in his arms, fixing the long coat around.
 “Too much can burn it brighter than blood, and you won’t be hurt again.”